boomcamp/PHP-MVC-Information-System/README.md

 * A functionality for creating new students.

-* A functionality for updateing student details.
+* A functionality for updating student details.

 * A functionality for deleting student.